This article, originally published in the Carolina Alumni Review in 1997, was updated in 2003.

 - Along the hallway near the Koury Library three small rooms offer more personal space for interviews and small meetings.
 Alumni with a few hours to spare while visiting campus can use these rooms, in Smith’s words, as “a haven” to catch up on their work.

 - Nearby in the Kenan Room, meetings also are routine.
 The furniture in the Kenan Room was purchased by Tom Kenan ’59, and the books, china and vases were brought from his home.
 The library bookcase and chest of drawers are early 19th century, and several plates are late 18th century.
 The Kenan Foundation and Tom and the late Frank Kenan ’35 funded the room to honor Col. Tom Kenan (class of 1857), who was president of the GAA for 20 years in the late 1800s.
-The room was decorated in blues and grays to match the colors of the colonel’s portrait that hangs in the room.

 - Across the breezeway, in The Carolina Club portion of the center, students are part of the wait staff in each of the two on-site dining rooms — one formal and the other the O’Herron Grill — available to the club’s approximately 3,400 members and their guests.
 Hundreds of members celebrate holidays with The Carolina Club in Alumni Hall; others enjoy the afternoon teas in the Harvey Lobby.
 The emphasis, as is felt throughout the Alumni Center, is designed to convey a sense of tradition, both UNC’s and that of its alumni.